This is the print-friendly version of the following page:

 (c) Major academic misconduct

 Where not characterised as minor under C/5.3.7(b), allegations of academic misconduct are dealt with as major cases in accordance with E/8.1.7.
-If a major case of academic misconduct is substantiated, the Executive Dean or Registrar may impose the penalties set out in E/8.1.8.
+If a major case of academic misconduct is substantiated, the Executive Dean or Vice-President (Administration) and Registrar may impose the penalties set out in E/8.1.8.